Movements for the annexation of Canada to the United States: 1837

+1840s and 1850s

 Between 1848 and 1854, a significant and articulate minority of conservatives in Upper Canada advocated constitutional changes modelled on the American federal-state system and the US Constitution.
-They critiqued Canada's imitation of British parliamentary government as both too democratic and too tyrannical.
-It destroyed the independence of the appointed governor and Legislative Council and further concentrated power in the Cabinet.
-This critique led many conservatives to argue that the American model of checks and balances offered Canada a more balanced and conservative form of democracy than did British parliamentary government.
+They critiqued Canada's imitation of British parliamentary government as simultaneously too democratic and too tyrannical.
+They believed it destroyed the independence of the appointed governor and Legislative Council and further concentrated power in the Cabinet.
+This critique led many conservatives to argue that the American model of checks and balances offered Canada a more balanced and conservative form of democracy than did the British parliamentary government.
 These "republican conservatives" debated a series of constitutional changes, including annexation to the United States, an elected governor, an elected Legislative Council, a federal union of British North America, and imperial federation, within this framework.
-These conservatives had accepted "government by discussion" as the appropriate basis for political order.
+These conservatives accepted "government by discussion" as the appropriate basis for political order.